-- Visiting lab members will be asked to sign a written agreement describing their level of involvement with the lab and responsibilities for the quarter.
+- Visiting lab members (i.e., current students not an official advisee of Dr. Houltberg or Dr. Schnitker) will be asked to sign a written agreement describing their level of involvement with the lab and responsibilities for the quarter.
 All visiting lab members will be expected to attend weekly lab meetings in addition to performing agreed upon duties.
-Visiting lab members can also expect to receive mentorship for senior lab students as well as valuable research training.
+Visiting lab members can also expect to receive mentorship from senior lab students as well as valuable research training.

 - At the end of the quarter, the faculty members may invite the visiting lab member to renew their participation agreement.